NickHirras/asteroids-pascal/README.md

 ## Developer Notes (from source)

--   The code was written by Nicholas Smith (`imnes@go.com`).
--   The game was written for a class project at Pensacola Junior College.
--   The author noted some features were not finished:
-    -   Asteroids do not split into smaller chunks.
 -   The player is not initially invulnerable after respawning.
 -   There is a "God Mode" secret code (`IMNES`).

----
-_This README was generated based on the project source files._